TWaalen/isrsrv-script/README.md

 Now for the installation.

-First use the -install argument (run only this command as root) and follow the instructions.
+Run the script with root permitions like so (necessary for user creation):

+sudo ./isrsrv-script.bash -install

+The script will create a new non-sudo enabled user from wich the game server will run.
+If you want to have multiple game servers on the same machin just run the script multiple times but with a diffrent username inputted to the script.

 Set "AutoSaveDelay" and "BackupSaveDelay" in server.json to 0 to disable the integrated saves and backups.
 The script will take care of saving and backups.
-This is required is using the script so the game won't save mid script-backup or sync from RamDisk to hdd/ssd.
+This is required if using the script so the game won't save mid script-backup or sync from RamDisk to hdd/ssd.

 After that paste in you SSK.txt and then reboot the server.
 After that the game should start on boot.